Autoscaling allows you to efficiently run your applications on auto-scaled instances in the cloud. Read on to know more about autoscaling.

 Autoscaling is a way to automatically scale the computing resources of your application based on the load on a server farm.
 It involves scaling up the resources when there is a spike or rise in web traffic and scaling down when traffic levels are low.

-Autoscaling is widely accepted for its versatility, flexibility, and cost-effectiveness.
+Automatic scaling is widely accepted for its versatility, flexibility, and cost-effectiveness.
 Some of the world’s most popular websites, such as Netflix, have opted for autoscaling support to meet the growing and ever-changing consumer needs and demands.

 Amazon Web Services (AWS), Microsoft Azure, and Oracle Cloud are some of the most popular cloud computing vendors offering autoscaling services.